-The heel of Italy’s boot, the region of Apulia (Italian: Puglia) is slowly taking its place among Italy’s major destinations.
-With a wealth of historic towns, beautiful scenery and a much less frantic pace of life than Northern Italy, Puglia is an ideal destination for lovers of slow travel.
+The heel of Italy’s boot, the Apulia region (Italian: Puglia) is slowly taking its place among Italy’s major destinations.
+With a wealth of historic towns, beautiful scenery and a much less frantic pace of life than Northern Italy, a tour of Apulia is ideal for lovers of slow travel.

 Apulia’s long Ionian coastline was settled by the Ancient Greeks in the 8th century BC, with the major centre, Taras (Taranto) inhabited by refugees from Sparta.
 Apulia then came under Roman rule, beginning a wave of invasions – Byzantine, Lombard, Arab, Norman, Swabian, Aragonese, and Bourbon – that saw Apulia ruled by outsiders until the 19th century.